ppmathis/DeepTrace/README.markdown

 Means:

-* You may alter the code, but have to give the chances back
+* You may alter the code, but have to give the changes back
 * You may not use this work for commercial purposes
 * You must attribute the work in the manner specified by the author or licensor